 I look around and see people of all shapes, sizes, and abilities moving their bodies and it inspires me to get out there and keep doing it.
 I wish we could substitute the word “movement” for “exercise”, as in therapy sessions, I often hear that people have a negative connection to the word exercise, as they often equate it with failure.

-I am so happy when I see this older gentleman at my gym in the Zumba class, as he is lost in smiles while he swings his hips.He is one of many seniors I see there who exercise regularly and seem to be enjoying their experience.
+I am so happy when I see a certain older gentleman at my gym in the Zumba class, as he is lost in smiles while he swings his hips, he is one of many seniors I see there who exercise regularly and seem to be really enjoying their experience.

 “Forget Calories, Exercise for Awe” is the title of this New York Times article below which suggests that we need to have a mindset of exploration in terms of exercise: